hannesdatta/web-scraping.org/content/en/docs/databases/datasets.md

 toc: true
 ---

-One this page, we curate web datasets that can be used for academic research.
+On this page, we provide a curation of web datasets that can be used for academic research.

 - [Yelp Academic datasets](https://www.yelp.ca/dataset), covering millions of reviews, thousands of businesses, and ten thousands of pictures
 - [IMDb Datasets](https://www.imdb.com/interfaces/)